How to Choose The Best Petrol Pressure Washer

-Top of the range petrol pressure washers are usually tough, durable pieces of kit because they are dragged over rough ground and used in commercial environments.
+Top of the range petrol power washers are usually tough, durable pieces of kit because they are dragged over rough ground and used in commercial environments.

 That said, you should always look for a long warranty as the machines are used roughly and pieces can break no matter how careful you are – especially the hosepipe.

-Good makes like my recommended best petrol pressure washers all have long warranties.
+Good makes often have long warranties.
 If the warranty is short or doesn’t exist at all, think twice.